-6. Safer Recruitment
+7. Safer Recruitment

-6.1 General Principles
+7.1 General Principles

-Paulton Junior School recognises safer recruitment practices are an essential part of creating a safe environment for children and will ensure that staff working in the school are suitable to do so and do not pose any kind of risk to children.
+The school/college recognises safer recruitment practices are an essential part of creating a safe environment for children and will ensure that staff working in the school/college are suitable to do so and do not pose any kind of risk to children.

-Paulton Junior School will follow the Keeping Children Safe in Education guidance (DfE 2022).
+The school/college will follow the Keeping Children Safe in Education guidance (DfE 2024).

-Paulton Junior School will carry out extensive checks and enquiries on applicants for all positions, including voluntary and support roles and governors and those involved in the management of an independent school, in accordance with statutory requirements.
+The school/college will carry out extensive checks and enquiries on applicants for all positions, including voluntary and support roles and governors and those involved in the management of an independent school, in accordance with statutory requirements.